Dogs are Unavoidable but You Can Coexist Peacefully!

 3. Should I run if a dog chases me?

 No. Running can further trigger a dog’s chase response.
+To a dog this can also be an unknowing invitation to play.
 Of course, being chased by a dog is likely to trigger your own flight response, so this is far easier written than done.
 However, the best course of action is to stay still and use a firm voice.
+Don’t look at the dog and usually the dog will get bored and go away.
+Most dogs are curious not aggressive.
+If the dog is aggressive Try to put something between you and the dog like a car or a tree.
+Grab a stick if needed to help defend yourself.

 4. Can therapy help me overcome my fear of dogs?